Richmond County, North Carolina: Civil War and Reconstruction era

-During the American Civil War, white Richmond men served in various units of the Confederate States Army, including the Pee Dee Guards, Scotch Boys, and the Harrington Light Artillery.
+During the American Civil War, Richmond County had troops serve in various units of the Confederate States Army, including the Pee Dee Guards, Scotch Boys, and the Harrington Light Artillery.
 Federal troops under General William Tecumseh Sherman entered Richmond County in March 1865.
 Confederate troops fled, and the federal forces sabotaged local industry before moving north.
 The Richmond Manufacturing Company mill, having been burned, was rebuilt as the Great Falls Mill in 1869.
 That year rail service was extended to Rockingham.
 A second cotton mill was built in 1876 and rapidly followed by more textile plants.
 Cotton production increased after the war and remained a significant crop in the county until the mid-1900s.
 Farmers also began diversifying their crops, with tobacco and peach trees growing in popularity, with peach orchards being concentrated in the Sandhills.

 By the late 1800s, Richmond County had a majority black population and tended to support the Republican Party in elections, while the state of North Carolina was dominated by the Democratic Party.
 In response to this, white Democrats built up a political base in Laurinburg.
 During the state legislative elections of 1898, Democrats organized intensely in the area to unseat the Fusionist coalition of state Republicans and Populists, including the deployment of paramilitary Red Shirts in Laurinburg to intimidate blacks and other opponents at the polls.
 Democrats regained a majority in the General Assembly.
 In tribute to the efforts of Democrats in Laurinburg, on February 20, 1899, the assembly split off the town and the surrounding area from Richmond County and created the new Scotland County, which began operating as an effective unit of government in December the following year.